Watchers Council – Slayer Rec Room – Moments Later

 “I coulda taken ’em,” Kadin breathed, still gripping her side tightly.

 The hunter sighed and hobbled her way over to sit on the bed.
 She adjusted herself with a grimace and then dropped her hands to her lap.
 “It’s just…I’ve never ran from anything in my life.
 My father taught me that as long as you believe in yourself, nothing’s impossible.”

-"Your father was a smart man," the slayer nodded.
+“Your father sounds like a smart man,” the slayer nodded.